rgkrishnas/Tangle-enabled-Real-time-Water-Distribution/README.md

 1. Power the Pi
 2. Go to the Streams-mqtt-gateway folder and start run
    - $ cargo run --release
-   Copy the seed for verification
+   Copy the return seed for verification in tangle
 3. Go to our project directory "Tangle-enabled-Real-time ...." where you cloned and run the below command
    - $ python3 waterflowsensor.py
 4. Open the Valve (once the water flow is happened you could see the consumed water quantity in litters)
 5. A payment request will be initiated based on some litters/gallon threashold value
 6. Edge device will make the payment with the real-time consumed water.

-## Payment system

 ## Demo Video